Preparing for your inspection

 The inspector will need to get into the garage, so make sure there are keys or garage door openers easily accessible.
 If there is an attic in the garage, make sure access is not blocked by a car.

 Make sure you have working smoke detectors and carbon monoxide detectors (click the links for more info).
 Check your doorbell.
 Open any windows that have been closed for a long time.
 Replace burned out light bulbs.

 Plan to be out of the house for 3 hours

 You should not be home during the inspection.
 Crate your pets if you cannot remove them from the premises.
 Many inspections can take up to 3 hours to complete.

 In our area, it is common for the buyer to perform a radon test.
 The buyer's inspector may install the radon test, or contract a separate company to perform the test.
 The testing company will install a small monitor, maybe two monitors, in parts of your home.
 They will leave notices around the house that you should keep your thermostat at a particular setting, that your fireplace damper should be closed, and that you should not open your windows.
 (Normal entry and exit through your doors is okay.)
+Please make sure you have the damper closed, windows closed, and no fans running before your inspection as this could delay the results.
 The test runs for 48 hours and they will arrange a time to pick the monitors back up.
 The process to pick up the monitors only takes a few minutes and you do not have to be home for it to be retrieved.
 We will arrange for the pick up.

 What buyers do during their inspection

 The buyer's agent will attend the inspection.
 Most buyers will go as well.
 Do not be surprised if the buyer brings multiple family members to your house during the inspection.
 They are excited to show off the home to parents or friends.
 They may also bring in contractors for estimates for carpeting, paint, etc. This is their time in your home to complete a series of tasks to make them feel comfortable purchasing your home.
 The more pleasant you make this experience the better.